puppetlabs/puppet-docs/source/pe/3.2/console_classes_groups.markdown

 ![Filtering the class list to find classes containing "auth"][classes_adding_filter]

-Once you have selected the classes you want, click the "Add selected classes" button at the bottom of the page to finalize your choices.
+Once you have selected the classes you want, click the __Add selected classes__ button at the bottom of the page to finalize your choices.
 The classes you added can now be assigned to nodes and groups.
-Note that **you must click "Add selected classes" to finish;** otherwise your classes will not be added to the console.
+Note that **you must click __Add selected classes__ to finish;** otherwise your classes will not be added to the console.

 #### Viewing Documentation for Detected Classes

 The list of detected classes includes short descriptions, which are extracted from comments in the Puppet code where the class is defined.

-To view the full documentation from these comments, you can click the "show more" link next to a description.
+To view the full documentation from these comments, you can click the __show more__ link next to a description.
 This will display the docs for that class, formatted using RDoc markup.

 ![Showing the RDoc-formatted documentation for a class][classes_adding_show_more]